mengxun66/reconstruction-aware-3D-2D-3D/README.md

 `grasshopper/forward_rgb_encoding.gh`
 ## RGB-to-3D reconstruction

 The generated RGB images are decoded channel by channel using the inverse height-mapping equations.
-The reconstructed channel-specific geometries are then combined to form the complete 3D massing model.
+The reconstructed channel-specific geometries are then combined to form the complete 3D building-form model.

 The complete executable definition is provided in: